Rosanne Cash (album)

 Rosanne Cash is the self-titled debut album of American country music artist Rosanne Cash, released on December 15, 1978.
-The album was never issued in the U.S. It was her only album for the German based Ariola Records, and the first to feature Rodney Crowell, who went on to produce Cash's other albums.
-After that album's release, Cash signed contracts with Columbia Records in 1979.
+The album was never issued in the U.S. It was her only album for the German based Ariola Records, and the first to feature Rodney Crowell, who went on to produce many of Cash's other albums.
+In 1979, after that album's release, Cash signed contracts with Columbia Records.